volumio/docs/docs/00_User_Manual/001_First_steps_with_Volumio.md

 #### 10 - Browse page

-* Clicking here, you access to all available music on your system (Nas, Usb disk, radio, Spotify, Youtube etc depending on plugins/options installed)
+* Clicking here, you access to all available music on your system (Nas, Usb disk, radio, Spotify, Youtube etc depending on plugins/options installed).

 #### 11- Playback